apache/druid/docs/development/extensions-core/kafka-supervisor-operations.md

 The `POST /druid/indexer/v1/supervisor/<supervisorId>/resetOffsets` operation clears stored offsets, causing the supervisor to start reading from the specified offsets.
-After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions, so that tasks begin reading specified offsets.
+After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions, so that tasks begin reading from specified offsets.
 For partitions that are not specified in this operation, the supervisor will resume from the last stored offset.

 Use care when using this operation!
 Resetting offsets for a supervisor may cause Kafka messages to be skipped or read twice, resulting in missing or duplicate data.

-Note that the supervisor must be running for this endpoint to be available.

 ## Terminating Supervisors